8yteWizard/Delphi-Remote-Access-Tool-Base/README.md

 This is a native Delphi 12 implementation of a TCP-based remote administration system that can gather system information, manage processes, and execute commands on a target machine.

+This project is only intended to be a base for beginners to build on top of.
+It is not production ready, not feature rich, not secure.

 ---

 ![](/RemoteAdminDemo.gif)